 The draft EIS includes 25 occurrences of the phrase “liner and cover failure as a result of normal evolution”.
 The document also includes 11 occurrences of the term “bathtub effect” during which there is a flow of radioactive materials out of the mound.
 Table 5.8.6-5 lists quantities of radioactive materials, including four isotopes of plutonium, that would flow out of the mound under the “bathtub scenario”.

 Here’s a screenshot from page 723 of the pdf document, that describes the liner and cover failure as a result of “normal evolution” followed by two scenarios for disintegration of the mound and migration of contaminants into Perch Creek and the Ottawa River.

-Here is a picture of the Bathtub Scenario from an EIS supporting document, the Performance Assessment for NSDF.
+Here is a picture of the Bathtub Scenario from page 187 of CNL’s Performance Assessment for NSDF.
 The blue arrows and the Ottawa River were added by CCRCA researcher Ole Hendrickson when he incorporated Figure 8-5 into a Powerpoint deck.